thaustein/laxar/docs/manuals/widgets_and_activities.md

 Activities are often used to fetch and manage application resources.
 Within the page, they may represent a REST API or a data store, and are responsible for fetching resources and performing relevant service calls (such as a form submission) upon action request.
+This makes Activities perform a role similar to AngularJS services.
+The advantage over services is that using activities puts the page author in control over the instantiation and configuration.
+Different widget instances may each be connected to their own activity instance, or share an event bus topic with a single instance.
+These scenarios are not always impossible with Angular-DI and services, but are much less obvious and not declarative.

 Activities may also serve as a mediator between other widgets that use mutually incompatible event vocabularies (such as different resource formats).
 This may happen when integrating widgets from third parties into an application.